LianisDevs/holbertonschool-binary_trees/README.md

 * 9- measures the height of a binary tree

-* 10- measures the depth of a node in a binary trree
+* 10- measures the depth of a node in a binary tree

+* 11- measures the size of a bianry tree